 Start Supplemental Information

-In accordance with the provisions of the Federal Advisory Committee Act (FACA) as amended (5 U.S.C.
+In accordance with the provisions of the Federal Advisory Committee Act (FACA), as amended (5 U.S.C.
 App.
 2), USDA established an advisory council for Native American farmers and ranchers.
-The CNAFR is a discretionary advisory committee established under the authority of the Secretary of Agriculture, in furtherance of the settlement agreement in Keepseagle v.
-Vilsack that was granted final approval by the District Court for the District of Columbia on April 28, 2011.
+The CNAFR is a discretionary advisory committee established under the authority of the Secretary of Agriculture, in furtherance of the Keepseagle v.
+Vilsack settlement agreement that was granted final approval by the District Court for the District of Columbia on April 28, 2011.

 The CNAFR will operate under the provisions of the FACA and report to the Secretary of Agriculture.
-The purpose of the CNAFR is (1) to advise the Secretary of Agriculture on issues related to the participation of Native American farmers and ranchers in USDA farm loan programs; (2) to transmit recommendations concerning any changes to FSA regulations or internal guidance or other measures that would eliminate barriers to program participation for Native American farmers and ranchers; (3) to examine methods of maximizing the number of new farming and ranching opportunities created through the farm loan program through enhanced extension and financial literacy services; (4) to examine methods of encouraging intergovernmental cooperation to mitigate the effects of land tenure and probate issues on the delivery of USDA farm loan programs; (5) to evaluate other methods of creating new farming or ranching opportunities for Native American producers; and (6) to address other related issues as deemed appropriate.
+The purpose of the CNAFR is (1) to advise the Secretary of Agriculture on issues related to the participation of Native American farmers and ranchers in USDA farm loan programs; (2) to transmit recommendations concerning any changes to Farm Service Agency regulations or internal guidance or other measures that would eliminate barriers to program participation for Native American farmers and ranchers; (3) to examine methods of maximizing the number of new farming and ranching opportunities created by USDA farm loan programs through enhanced extension and financial literacy services; (4) to examine methods of encouraging intergovernmental cooperation to mitigate the effects of land tenure and probate issues on the delivery of USDA farm loan programs; (5) to evaluate other methods of creating new farming or ranching opportunities for Native American producers; and (6) to address other related issues as deemed appropriate.

-OTR will also make meeting room and all agenda topics available to the public via the OTR Web site: http://www.usda.gov/tribalrelations no later than 10 business days before the meeting and at the meeting.
-In addition, the minutes from the meeting will be posted on the OTR Web site.
+The OTR will also make the agenda available to the public via the OTR Web site http://www.usda.gov/tribalrelations no later than 10 business days before the meeting and at the meeting.
+The minutes from the meeting will be posted on the OTR Web site.
 OTR welcomes the attendance of the public at the CNAFR meetings and will make every effort to accommodate persons with physical disabilities or special needs.
-If you require special accommodations due to a disability, please contact John Lowery, at least 10 business days in advance of the meeting.
+If you require special accommodations due to a disability, please notify the Contact Person, at least 10 business days in advance of the meeting.

 End Supplemental Information